wandb/docs/docs/guides/launch/sweeps-on-launch.md

 2. Custom sweep schedular: Configure the sweep scheduler to run as a job.
 This option enables full customization.
 An example of how to extend the standard sweep scheduler to include more logging can be found below in the "advanced" section.

 :::note
 This guide assumes that W&B Launch has been previously configured.
-If W&B Launch has is not configured, follow the instructions on the [Launch Guide](../launch/intro.md).
+If W&B Launch has is not configured, see the [how to get started](./intro.md#how-to-get-started) section of the launch documentation.
 :::

 :::tip